DanielPiliutsin/DanielPiliutsin/README.md

-~ A student at ASU passionate in exploring the use of programming to develop innovative, intentful products
+~ an ASU student passionate in exploring the use of programming to develop innovative, intentful products